-- Dental Bonding
+Dental Bonding

-Dental bonding is a fantastic alternative if you don’t want to permanently change your teeth’ structure.
+Dental bonding is a fantastic alternative if you don’t want to change your teeth’ structure permanently.
 During this procedure, your specialist will apply composite resin to the surface of your teeth.

 The resin can be custom-made to match the color of your natural teeth and shaped to align with the rest of your teeth.

 However, it is more susceptible to staining when compared to veneers and doesn’t quite compare to porcelain.

 In saying that, they are more affordable and offer almost the exact solutions as veneers.
-It is easier and more practical to opt for bonding if you have small chips.
+Opting for bonding is easier and more practical if you have small chips.

 - Teeth Whitening

-If you want to improve your discolored teeth, a much cheaper alternative is teeth whitening.
+A much cheaper alternative is teeth whitening if you want to improve your discolored teeth.
 Professional whitening done by a dentist is very effective and is suitable for most people.

 Whitening products chemically dissolve stained molecules that penetrate your enamel, making both professional and at-home treatments effective and can lighten your teeth up to eight shades.

 The one disadvantage of these products is that they can only lighten superficial stains caused by coffee, red wine, soda, berries, and smoking.
 If you have discoloration caused by medication, root canals, or tooth decay, these solutions will not work for you, and your only alternatives are crowns, veneers, or dental bonding.

 Like veneers, crowns cover the entire tooth up to the gum line.
 Often used after a root canal to add additional strength, crowns can cover any discolored or damaged tooth.

 Crowns are a fantastic choice if you have one damaged or discolored tooth.
 However, for cosmetic purposes, veneers are a better alternative.